lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/launch_openfpga_shell.rst

   - If in batch mode, OpenFPGA will abort immediately when fatal errors occurred.
   - If not in batch mode, OpenFPGA will enter interactive mode when fatal errors occurred.

+.. option::	--version or -v

+  Print version information of OpenFPGA

 .. option::	--help or -h

   Show the help desk